Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations: Results and Discussion

 In Fig.~\ref{fig:GCCG_theory}, we depict the ISW-galaxy cross-correlation power spectra for the GCCG model for several different values of $s$ and $q$.
 We also include the plots for the \lcdm\ and G3 models, together with data from the SDSS catalog.
 For the theory power spectra, we use the same selection function as used by the SDSS redshift bins.
 In this figure, we choose cosmological parameters present in both $\Lambda$CDM and MG models to be the \lcdm\ best-fit values given in Table~\ref{tab:BFParams}.
 Depending on the values of $s$ and $q$, it is possible to realize both positive and negative cross-correlations.
 As we see in Fig.~\ref{fig:GCCG_theory}, increasing the values of either $s$ or $q$ works to suppress the ISW-galaxy cross-correlation power relative to $\Lambda$CDM.
 In particular, the cross-correlation becomes negative for large products $sq$.

 As in the GGC model, we evaluate the best-fit values of bias factors $b$ according to Eqn.~(\ref{auto_chi}) by adopting the best-fit model and cosmological parameters given in Table~\ref{tab:BFParams}.
 The best-fit values of $b$ in the GCCG, which are presented in Table~\ref{tab:galaxy_bias_model}, are similar to those in the $\Lambda$CDM case.
 We also compute the $\chi^2$ of the ISW-galaxy cross-correlation power spectra given by Eqn.~\eqref{eq:chi2cc}.
 In Table \ref{tab:BFchi2} we show the values of $\chi_1^2$ and $\chi_{\rm A}^2$, which are derived by setting $A_{\rm ISW}=1$ and by varying $A_{\rm ISW}$ respectively.
 The $\chi^2$ for the Baseline likelihood alone exhibits a better fit to data relative to \lcdm\ ($\Delta \chi^2 = -5.1$).
 Taking into account the ISW-galaxy cross-correlation data; however, the $\chi^2_1$ in GCCG is larger than the \lcdm\ value, with difference $\Delta \chi^2_1 = 11.5$.
-This suggests that combining the ISW-galaxy likelihood with the Baseline analysis disfavors the best-fit parameters given in Table~\ref{tab:BFParams}.
+This suggests that GCCG best-fit model given in Table~\ref{tab:BFParams} is not compatible with the ISW-galaxy likelihood when combined with the Baseline data.